havanagrawal/c2c2017/Session03/README.md

 1. At the point of declaration
 2. In the static block (next session)

+Practice:
+1. Revisit [these](#class-practice) problems.
+Think whether any of your instance variables should be declared as final or not.

 ### <a name="string"></a>The `String` class

 The `String` class is a rather special class in Java, since it has several behaviors that make it appear to be a primitive.